CalumJEadie/done/README.md

 done
 ====

-A graphical interace for todo.txt.
+A graphical interface for your todo.txt file.